+QI indicates quality improvement

 1 The circle of impact contains the elements/people/contexts that you can have an influence on.
 The circle of involvement contains elements/people/contexts that you are involved by but that you do not have any influence on or where it is difficult to influence things.